 It will help relieve the temporary, but acute, vertigo and nausea associated with a few specific inner ear conditions such as Meniere’s disease or vestibular neuritis.
 It will also help relieve the nausea associated with motion sickness.
 It does this by reducing the information received by the brain from the inner ear.
 In an acute inner ear disease situation, what is making you spin and sick is the brain trying to resolve the conflict between a healthy ear and an unhealthy ear sending different signals to the brain.
 The brain would rather receive no information from the inner ears than to receive conflicting information.

 As we have recently discussed with motion sickness, reducing the information from the inner ear reduces the conflict between vestibular and visual information.
 So, in these two situations, meclizine can be helpful.

 Next week, I am going to recycle an article that I wrote many years ago with my colleague, Dr. Brian Collie.
 Dr. Collie is an ENT specialist and a registered pharmacist.
-It is about 15 years old and is no longer available on the web, so I hope you find it interesting.
-I will update the article where it is needed.
+It is about 15 years old and is no longer available on the web.
+I’ve provide some slight updates, so I hope you find it interesting: Meclizine – Does it help?

 Alan Desmond, AuD, is the director of the Balance Disorders Program at Wake Forest Baptist Health Center, and holds an adjunct assistant professor faculty position at the Wake Forest School of Medicine.
 He has written several books and book chapters on balance disorders and vestibular function.
 He is the co-author of the Clinical Practice Guideline for Benign Paroxysmal Positional Vertigo (BPPV).
 In 2015, he was the recipient of the President’s Award from the American Academy of Audiology.

 **this piece has been updated for clarity.
 It originally published on September 25, 2013